BIGJRA/BIGJRA.github.io/rejuv.md

 ### Night 2

-Now you’ll control Emma for a bit.
+Now you'll control Emma for a bit.
 Make your way through the path and all the way to the right.
 After the first minecart goes, head left and up the hill to talk to a robot for a battle.
 Push it into its spot, then repeat with the robot to the left.
 Finally fly over the pit at the